kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Regression Deep Dive

-Regression predicts numeric outcomes.
+Regression predicts numeric outcomes
-Many applied AI systems rely on it.
+Many applied AI systems rely on it
 Understanding regression builds intuition for all models

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.